-My expectations for any resolution on my 2013 property assessment were pretty low when I entered the county building on Forbes shortly before noon Monday.
+My expectations for any resolution on my were pretty low when I entered the county building on Forbes shortly before noon Monday.

 But by the time I left my informal hearing about 15 minutes later, those low expectations turned into total bewilderment about what would be happening next.

-Living in a townhouse community, I figured all of the assessments should be practically identical.
+Living in a townhouse community, I figured should be practically identical.
 But after receiving a number that was 5 percent higher than a neighbor three doors down, it seemed like a no-brainer to appeal.